 Deepfake is an AI-based technology used to produce or alter video content so that it presents something that didn't, in fact, occur.
-The word, which applies to both the technologies and the videos created with it, is a portmanteau of deep learning and fake.
+The term is named for a Reddit user known as deepfakes who, in December 2017, used deep learning technology to edit the faces of celebrities onto people in pornographic video clips.
+The term, which applies to both the technologies and the videos created with it, is a portmanteau of deep learning and fake.

-Because deepfakes are created through AI, they don't require the considerable skill that it would take to create a realistic video otherwise.
-That means that just about anyone could create a deepfake to promote their chosen agenda.
+Until recently, video content has been more difficult to alter in any substantial way.
+Because deepfakes are created through AI, however, they don't require the considerable skill that it would take to create a realistic video otherwise.
+Unfortunately, this means that just about anyone can create a deepfake to promote their chosen agenda.
 One danger is that people will take such videos at face value; another is that people will stop trusting in the validity of any video content at all.

-Deepfakes and the technology behind them:
+Learn more about deepfakes and the technology behind them: